harshitp002/Admin-Dashboard/README.md

 The app will be available at:
 http://localhost:5173

-##Tech Stack
+###Tech Stack
--React 19
+- React 19
--Redux Toolkit
+- Redux Toolkit
--Tailwind CSS
+- Tailwind CSS
--JavaScript (ES6+)
+- JavaScript (ES6+)
--Vite for blazing fast development
+- Vite for blazing fast development